BartoszCichecki/LenovoLegionToolkit/README.md

 #### <a id="faq-smart-fn-lock-stutter" />Why do I see stuttering when using Smart Fn Lock?

 On some BIOS versions, toggling Fn Lock causes a brief stutter and since Smart Fn Lock is basically an automatic toggle for Fn Lock, it is also affected by this issue.
-There are no solutions to this problem as of now.
+Try disabling "Fool proof Fn Lock" (or similar) option in BIOS - it was reported that it fixes stutter when toggling Fn Lock.

 #### <a id="faq-which-gen" />Which generation is my laptop?